lewagon/dotfiles/04-Front-End/05-JavaScript-DOM/01-Algorithmics/README.md

 In this first assignment, we won't need the browser.
 Instead, we'll use [Node.js](https://nodejs.org/en/) to execute somme JavaScript directly in our terminal.

-Make sure that the following command returns a version older than `4`:
+Make sure that the following command returns a version greater than `4`:

 ```bash
 node -v